-The P500 is a member of the Commodore PET-II family of computers.
-It is a close relative to the Commodore 600 and 700.
+The P500 is a member of the shortlived Commodore PET-II family of computers.

-While the Commodore 600/700 models were designed as business models with 80 column monochrome video, the P500 was designed as a home computer with 40 column video, featuring the VIC-II chip that was later available in the C64.
+The Commodore 600/700 models were designed with 80 column monochrome video, the P500 featured 40 column video, two Atari style joystick ports, and also contained the VIC-II chip that was later available in the C64.
 Because the timing is controlled by the VIC, it is in fact determined by the video standard in use.
-So the other difference between the 600/700 computers and the P500 is that in the latter, the CPU is clocked with about 1MHz, while the former run with 2MHz.
+So the other difference between the 600/700 computers and the P500 is that in the latter, the 6509 CPU is clocked with about 1MHz, while the former run with 2MHz.

 •Extended BASIC 4.0